 Sardinia has incredible beaches, but you can find gorgeous beaches all over southern Europe.
 After five weeks bouncing around the Mediterranean, I’m not convinced Sardinia’s beaches are any more beautiful than those in the Algarve in Portugal or the Calanques of the French Riviera.

 I’ve been to rural Italy three times and all of the trips have been great, but what makes Sardinia extra-special is the rustic charm.
-What I mean is that while time feels as if it is slows down when you are in rural Italy, but in Sardinia it seemed to move backward.
+While time feels as if it slows down when you are in rural Italy, in Sardinia it seems to move backwards.
 Travel times were just one example.
-Type A personalities beware: Meals took at least two hours and it took more than an hour just to pick up our rental car.
+Type A personalities beware: meals took at least two hours and it took more than an hour just to pick up our rental car.

-On an island you might expect a lot of seafood, but we found more pork, lamb and goat than fish on most menus.
-We also found dishes that were uniquely Sardinian, such as pane frattau: a lasagna-type dish made with thin crackers instead of pasta and topped with a sunnyside-up egg.
+On an island, you might expect a lot of seafood, but we found more pork, lamb and goat than fish on most menus.
+We also found dishes that were uniquely Sardinian such as pane frattau — a lasagna-type dish made with thin crackers instead of pasta and topped with an egg.
 It’s better than it sounds.
-Our other favorite dish was an eggplant “carpaccio.”
+Our other favourite dish was an aubergine carpaccio.

-I should also mention that restaurant meals were without question the cheapest we had in Europe: My daughter and I could easily order an appetizer, two mains, dessert, a liter of water and small carafe of wine for less than 30 euros.
-We also found a roadside stand just outside of Isola Rossa that sold wine from a steel tank for 3 euros a bottle — and it was delicious.
+I should also mention that restaurant meals were without question the cheapest we had in Europe.
+My daughter and I could easily order a starter, two mains, dessert, a litre of water and a small carafe of wine for less than 30 euros (£27).
+We also found a roadside stand just outside Isola Rossa that sold wine from a steel tank for 3 euros (£2.70) a bottle — and it was delicious.

 Sardinia is so much more than sun and fun: there are foods you won’t find anywhere else, a landscape that is both challenging and rewarding and people who are excited to share their island’s treasures with you.
 Best of all, you don’t have to break the bank to enjoy your visit.